Heathers: Retrospective responses

+Legacy and influence

+Scholars have situated Heathers within late-20th-century "culture war" depictions of youth, noting its role in reframing popularity as an object of satire rather than aspiration.
+The film's decidedly stylized use of contemporaneous slang has also been recognized as a factor influencing the film's lasting cultural footprint; it is among the most frequently cited films in the Oxford English Dictionary for first attestations of lines and idioms.

 Related projects

 Possible film sequel

 On June 2, 2009, Entertainment Weekly reported that Ryder had claimed that there would be a sequel to the film, titled Heathers 2, with Slater coming back "as a kind of Obi-Wan character".
 However, Lehmann denied development of a sequel, saying, "Winona's been talking about this for years—she brings it up every once in a while and Dan Waters and I will joke about it, but as far as I know there's no script and no plans to do the sequel."
+In 2024, Daniel Waters revealed that he had concocted a story for the sequel where Veronica becomes a page for a presidential candidate named Heather, who would have been played by Meryl Streep.
+The film would have ended with Veronica assassinating her and getting away with it.